The Faith (American band): Musical style

 The Faith took hardcore punk to new places in the early 1980s.
 Even during their existence, their music hinted at what was to come, softening the standard-issue hardcore approach somewhat with better-developed melodies and a more inward-looking perspective.
 To be sure, it was high-energy, high-velocity punk, but its subtle deviations from the norm opened up new vistas for the D.C. scene.

 They were influenced heavily by the first wave of US and UK punk rock.
 Though the sound of the late '70s can still be heard in their demos, the Faith are leaner, faster and more direct than their predecessors.
 Chris Bald would write most of the lyrics while Michael most of the music.
 Chris defined their lyrics as "very personal, all I can really write about is things that influence me in my life.
 Whatever influences our lives is what we write about."
 Reason for which they never really were interested in writing about politics as many other bands, if not all, were doing it.

-Minor Threat's influence is still obvious in tracks like "Face to Face", but the Faith definitely had their own thing going on.
-For one thing, Alec's voice is totally spiteful, and the slow songs really have a darkness that no other D.C. band came near to.
-His intense vocals were what really set them apart from any of their hardcore contemporaries.
-Instead of just the normal-typical hardcore brash screaming and pushing everything all in one verse, Alec had a way of making these minute blast songs almost melodic without compromising or losing any intensity.
+Minor Threat's influence is apparent in tracks like "Face to Face," though the Faith developed a distinct musical identity.
+Vocalist Alec MacKaye's delivery conveyed a palpable intensity that differed from many hardcore contemporaries.
+His approach incorporated melodic elements into brief, high-energy songs while maintaining their aggressive core, and the band's slower compositions explored darker territory that distinguished them within the Washington D.C. scene..

 By the time they recorded the Subject to Change EP – which was first released in late 1983, shortly after they disbanded – the Faith had adopted a more melodic and emotional approach, perhaps owing to the addition of a second guitar player.
 The two guitars together seem to chime, creating an unusual – for hardcore – sense of melody.
 And instead of employing hardcore's usual strangled bark, Alec MacKaye makes sure his words are clear and easy to discern: the Faith's musicality often trumps their rage.